aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 Three can keep a secret, if you get rid of two.

-Last update: Mon Jul  7 05:14:00 2025
+Last update: Tue Jul  8 05:12:30 2025

 ### Let's play! 🎮